MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/use-a-command-line-to-install-sites.md

 - Identification
 - Options
 - SQLConfigOptions
-- HierarchyOptions
+- HierarchyExpansionOption
 - CloudConnectorOptions
+- SABranchOptions

 Then run setup with the command line-option **/SCRIPT** and specify a script file.

-To recover a site, also include the following sections of the script file:
+To recover a site, the script file also uses the RecoveryOptions section.

-- Identification
-- Recovery

 For more information, see [Unattended site recovery for Configuration Manager](../../manage/unattended-recovery.md).

 For a list of keys and values to use in an unattended installation script file, see [Unattended setup script file keys](command-line-script-file.md).

 > [!NOTE]
-> When you run setup from the [CD.Latest folder](../../manage/the-cd.latest-folder.md) for a scripted install or recovery, include the **CDLatest** key with a value of  `1`.
+> When you run setup from the [`CD.Latest` folder](../../manage/the-cd.latest-folder.md) for a scripted install or recovery, include the `CDLatest` key with a value of  `1`.
 This value isn't supported with installation media from the Microsoft Volume License site.
 For more information on how to use this key name in the script file, see [Command-line options](command-line-options-for-setup.md).

 ### Create the script